thomasekdahlN/wealthprognosis-app/README.md

 Groups assets into total, company and private for a total overview of your economic future Estimates your max loan capasity from banks.
 - Calculate 4% retirement on asset cash flow (FIRE)
-- FIRE income = income + 4%asset value + deductable taxes
+- FIRE income = income + 4%asset value + deductable taxes + loan principal
 - FIRE expence = expence + mortgage + taxable taxes
-- FIRE diff = FIRE income - FIRE expence amount
+- FIRE cashflow = FIRE income - FIRE expence amount
 - FIRE % = FIRE income / FIRE expence = How close you are to fire

-On the wishlist:
+- FIRE SavingRate = FIRE cashflow / FIRE income (in progress)

 - Support for more sophisticated dynamics in income/expence/asset -
 -- "1000" - Value is set to 1000.
 -- "+10%" - Adds 10% to value (Supported now, but syntax : 10)